sdiehl/typechecker-zoo/docs/src/system-f-omega/examples.md

 ## Advanced Programming Patterns

-Our implementation handles  programming patterns that require the full power of System F-ω's type system.
+Our implementation handles  programming patterns that require the full power of System Fω's type system.

 ### Constructor Applications and Type Inference